Project gathering patient feedback in order to better understand the quality and safety of locum doctors working in the NHS.

-Throughout the coronavirus (COVID-19) pandemic Research for the Future has supported a range of research studies, including several trials looking at potential new vaccines.
-We have worked with local teams across Greater Manchester to support the recruitment of people who had registered with the NHS COVID-19 Vaccine Research Registry.
-Using study-specific scripts, the team was […]
+Throughout the coronavirus (COVID-19) pandemic Research for the Future has supported a range of research studies looking at potential new vaccines.

-Dr Kiera Bartlett, Research Associate, Manchester Centre for Health Psychology, University of Manchester shares her feedback having accessed Research for the Future
+Dr Kiera Bartlett from The University of Manchester shares her experience of using Research for the Future to support her recruitment.

 The number of people living with a long term health condition is increasing.
 NIHR CLAHRC Greater Manchester are working with Heywood, Middleton and Rochdale Clinical Commissioning Group (HMR CCG) to carry out a project to evaluate a new way of using technology to identify and support patients at risk of hospital admission due to specific long-term conditions such as heart failure, diabetes and chronic obstructive pulmonary disease.